 This is going to sound pessimistic, but I have seen it time and time again, discussed it with my study abroad friends multiple times, and feel like I have to mention it.

-It’s one of the best tips for studying abroad in Europe I can possibly give you.
+It’s one of the best tips for studying abroad in Europe I can possibly give first time study abroad students.

 There is a 99% chance that you will not be friends with the people you meet online or on Facebook groups before you study abroad.

-Being a study abroad student is like being a freshman all over again, and suddenly everyone becomes over eager to “make friends” and, even worse, make travel plans over social media long before the semester even starts.
+Being a study abroad student is like being a freshman all over again, and suddenly everyone is nervous to study abroad becomes over eager to “make friends” and, even worse, make travel plans over social media long before the semester even starts.